In May, From the Paris Green Windowsill 5/15

 Sayounara

-The sigh caught in my throat was deep blue; my tears, by comparison, are Paris green
+The sigh held in my throat was deep blue; tears, I would compare instead to Paris green

 Aoao to iki wo nonda, tatou namida ha hanarokushou da

-Stop talking, I know now Damatte-kure, wakatta yo
+Don't say any more, I get it now Damatte-kure, wakatta yo

-It's your voice I hear Kimi no koe ga suru
+It's your voice that I hear Kimi no koe ga suru

 "Remember!"